-- better control of diabetes.
+- better control of diabetes

-For cardiac rehab, it’s important to pay attention to your body as you’re exercising.
+For cardiac rehabilitation, it’s important to pay attention to your body as you’re exercising.
 Your doctor will provide you with a target heart rate (THR) for exercising.
-At home, you can measure your heart rate by counting your pulse for 15 seconds and multiplying by four.
+At home, you can measure your heart rate by counting your pulse for 15 seconds and multiplying the number by four.
 Try to keep your heart rate in the THR range provided by your doctor.
 You should also pay attention to your breathing and your pain level as you exercise.
-If you find that you can’t talk at all while exercising or you are in extreme pain, stop and rest.
+If you find that you can’t talk at all while exercising or if you are in extreme pain, stop and rest.

-When resistance training, use weights that allow you to complete 12 to 15 repetitions of each exercise without too much strain.
+For resistance training, use weights that allow you to complete 12 to 15 repetitions of each exercise without too much strain.
 If you’re unable to get weights at home, you can also use resistance bands.
 Make sure that you’re breathing evenly and using slow, controlled movements throughout the exercises.
-As with aerobic exercises, you should start small, with just one set of each exercise, and slowly build up to three sets as you build tolerance and stamina.
+As with aerobic exercises, you should start small, with just one set of each exercise, and slowly build up to three sets as you increase tolerance and stamina.